Servicing the Furnace

 The Carpenter and Blacksmith Shops

 A number of buildings once surrounded the complex, each with their own function.
 Blacksmiths and carpenters worked full time to keep the furnace complex running properly.
 At the time, iron production was an evolving science that required trial-and-error and constant innovation.
 The skilled workers who repaired and improved the furnace’s machinery were on the front lines of that effort.
-Although most of
+Although most of the outbuildings were demolished, the arched doorways of the carpenter’s shop and the foundation of the blacksmith’s shop are still visible.

-(Inscription beside the image in the lower left)
+(Inscription beside the image in the lower

 Unlike most furnaces at the time, Lock Ridge did not use mules or horses to move materials, making it one of the more modern facilities.